-As evident from Eq. (\ref{f1_omega}), the quantity $f_1(\omega)$ involves a sum over all paired region in the momentum space and is dependent on (i) the dimension of the system, (ii) the amount of population imbalance present in the system, and (iii) the nature of pairing.
-Thus, the solution for $\omega$ obtained from Eq. (\ref{freq}), that translates to the frequency of oscillation of the condensate fraction, would contain information about these factors as well.
+As evident from Eq. (\ref{f1_omega}), the quantity $f_1(\omega)$ involves a sum over all paired regions in the momentum space and is dependent on (i) the dimension of the system, (ii) the amount of population imbalance present in the system, and (iii) the nature of pairing.
+Thus, the solution for $\omega$ obtained from Eq. (\ref{freq}), which translates into the frequency of oscillation of the condensate fraction, would contain information about these factors as well.